Path of the Dragon

 You do not need to understand the whole framework to begin.

-Most of us were never taught how to live with our own intensity.
+Most of us were never taught how to live with our own life force.

 The Core Idea

 This path is not about becoming pure.
-It is about becoming whole.
+It is about becoming whole and more self-present.

 You learn how to: